PrivateCoffee/matrix-gptbot/README.md

 - Automatic classification of messages (for `imagine`, `calculate`, etc.)
   - Beta feature, see Usage section for details
 - Really useful commands like `!gptbot help` and `!gptbot coin`
-- DuckDB database to store room context
+- sqlite3 database to store room settings

 ## Planned features